4.3× traffic growth and revenue from £1.62M to £3.4M for a family carpet retailer.

 Founder, LazyMetrics Holdings LLC

 12+ years in technical SEO and agency delivery.
-Managed 2,000+ campaigns across 500+ agencies.
-Built LazyMetrics after running an SEO agency and getting tired of tools that flagged problems but couldn't fix them.
+Built LazyMetrics after years of running campaigns and fulfillment workflows by hand and getting tired of tools that flagged problems but could not fix them.